Railway Air Services: Prewar routes

-The airline's main operating and maintenance base was at London's Croydon Airport pre- and post-war, and at Liverpool Airport during World War II.

-The most important RAS route flown was between London and Scotland (London-Birmingham-Manchester/Liverpool-Belfast-Glasgow).
-The trunk service commenced on 20 August 1934, using the airline's newly delivered DH.86 Express four-engined biplane airliners, which operated once daily in each direction.
-The service was mainly aimed at passengers wishing to connect at Croydon Airport with IALs flights to the Continent.
-RAS were unhappy with winter operations at Manchester's small airfield at Barton Aerodrome and the flights switched to the larger Liverpool (Speke) from the late October, resuming through Barton on 15 April 1935.

 Routes operated from Cardiff Municipal Airport included Cardiff to Plymouth and Cardiff to Liverpool and commenced in 1934.

 World War II

 In 1939, the operation of civil aircraft was restricted and part of the RAS fleet was placed under government control.
 The aircraft were involved in communications flights for the military within the British Isles.
-By 1940, the Royal Air Force had taken over all the military communications tasks and the airline returned to flying routes 'of national importance'.
-In practice, wartime operations were restricted to the Liverpool-Belfast-Glasgow route carrying government and other 'priority' passengers and mail.
+By 1940, the Royal Air Force had taken over all the military communications tasks and the airline returned to flying routes "of national importance".
+In practice, wartime operations were restricted to the Liverpool-Belfast-Glasgow route carrying government and other priority passengers and mail.
+Operations mainly integrated in those of Associated Airways Joint Committee from 6 May 1940 till 13 Nov 1944.